fastforwardlabs/mdff22report/src/02-defining.md

 ![Figure 8: Email purchase receipts](figures/FF19_Artboard_8rev.png)

-With these examples in mind, let’s dig deeper into what it takes to design and build a session-based recommendation system for product recommendations, in the context of an online retail website
+With these examples in mind, let’s dig deeper into what it takes to design and build a session-based recommendation system for product recommendations, in the context of an online retail website.